 You don’t have to preserve your pain in order to prove that it was real.

-Brittany Burgunder
+—Brittany Burgunder

 Therapy Intensives

-Intensives can be a great fit for those who have a specific goal in mind around trauma history, attachment or relationship concerns, or other stressors.
-Also, those who are unable to come to therapy on a weekly basis due to scheduling conflicts with work, school, or childcare.
+Intensives can be a great fit for those who have a specific goal related to trauma, attachment or relationship concerns, or other stressors.
+For some clients, intensives can help them move past a certain “stuck” point in their current therapeutic process.
+Lastly, intensives can be helpful for those who are unable to attend weekly therapy due to scheduling conflicts with work, school, or childcare.

-Is there anyone this isn’t approprate for?
+Is there anyone for whom this wouldn’t be appropriate?

 Can I use insurance for intensives?

-Have more questions?
 You can check out my general FAQ page or contact me to learn more.

 “Do or do not, there is no try”